-Explore Devon’s Dartmoor National Park and wild ponies, escaping the crowds and returning to nature.
-Journey down into Poldark country, along our carefully chosen cycle routes, including mineral tramways, off road tracks and converted rail to trail paths, so you can bike at a leisurely pace without distractions and with stunning views around every corner.
-Finish your days in historic coastal villages along the South West Coast, getting to know the real England and be enchanted by the stories and history revealed within some of the finest landscapes and views in the world.
+Explore Devon’s Dartmoor National Park with its wild ponies, escaping the crowds and returning to nature.
+Journey down into Poldark country in Cornwall, along our carefully chosen cycle routes, including mineral tramways, off road tracks and converted rail to trail paths, so you can bike at a leisurely pace without distractions and with stunning views around every corner.
+Finish your days in historic coastal villages along the South West Coast, getting to know the real England and enchanted by the stories and history revealed within some of the finest landscapes and views in the world.

 Don’t feel obliged to cycle the full distance each day.
 There are shorter options for guests, with opportunities to spend more time at the iconic sites, gardens, beaches, coves and in the towns for those wishing to cycle fewer miles each day.

 The tour starts at Exeter St David’s Railway Station.
-We jump on the bus to take us to Lydford for lunch in Dartmoor National Park.
-We begin our cycle ride along the stunning Granite Way, a mostly traffic free trail with stunning views over Dartmoor and the surrounding countryside.
-This flat route is the perfect start to your tour, cycling right to the doors of our hotel, the three Crowns, in Chagford.
+We jump on our bus to take us to Lydford for lunch in Dartmoor National Park.
+We begin our cycle ride along the stunning Granite Way, a mostly traffic free trail with incredible views over Dartmoor and the surrounding countryside.
+This flat route is the perfect start to your tour, cycling right to the doors of our hotel, the Three Crowns, in Chagford.

 Mileage: 10-18 miles

 We cycle around Dartmoor area through Moretonhampstead and Bovey Tracey, known as the Gateway to Dartmoor.
-Our route takes us through a maze of tiny quiet countryside roads with spectacular views of the mountainous South Devon area and the onto the top of Dartmoor and Hound and Hay tour, two of the most well known landmarks.
+Our route takes us through a maze of tiny quiet countryside roads with spectacular views of the mountainous South Devon area and the onto the top of Dartmoor to explore Hound and Hay Tors, two of the most well known landmarks.
 We return to the pretty Dartmoor village of Chagford for dinner in the evening.

 Mileage: 20-31 miles

-We set off inland past the wonderful Lanhydrock gardens towards the Roseland Peninsula and the iconic Cornish seaside town of Mevagissey, lunching in an amazing lobster-focused restaurant.
-In the afternoon we bike to the Lost Gardens of Heligan, which lay undiscovered for decades!
+We set off inland past the wonderful Lanhydrock gardens towards the Roseland Peninsula and the iconic Cornish seaside town of Mevagissey, lunching on local lobster at in a wonderful hidden-away restaurant.
+In the afternoon we bike to the entrancing Lost Gardens of Heligan, which lay undiscovered for decades!
 We finish the day by riding to our hotel, the Plume of Feathers in Mitchell.